 Chemically injured ?
 Environmentally ill?
 Chronically fatigued

 ?
-Chemicals in your own hair spray or cologne can be ruining your life or health of your partner.
+Chemicals in your own hair spray or cologne can be ruining your life and health of your partner.

 Fragrances and chemicals are dangerous to you and at least 20% of the community who are reactive.
 People vulnerable with asthma and migraines, chronic fatigue, fibromyalgia, depression and even high blood pressure react to perfumes and other fragrance products.
 Chemicals do not belong in a nursery or in a classroom.
 Chemical composition of fragrances is related to other hazardous wastes, toxic chemicals and pesticides.
 If you have vulnerable children and infants in your home consider that fragrance free is healthier.
 Your cologne may be the reason or cause of your child's aggravated health symptoms.
 Kids now are being assaulted by medications and chemicals that did not exist when you where growing up.
 Some cities like New Brunswick in Canada and Nova Scotia have banned fragrances in many public places .